Salt Lake City Guided Bus Tour

 - Folding wheelchairs and walkers may be accommodated but you must notify us by email at least 24 hours before the tour

-Average 4.71 out of 5 stars based on 218 verified reviews from Cool Salt Lake and TripAdvisor
+Average 4.71 out of 5 stars based on 735 traveler reviews collected by Cool Salt Lake and partner sites such as Cool Destinations and TripAdvisor

 Still have questions?